romeerez/orchid-orm/docs/src/guide/create-update-delete.md

 });
 ```

-## createFrom
+## createFrom, insertFrom

 [//]: # 'has JSDoc'

-This method is for creating a single record, for batch creating see `createManyFrom`.
+These methods are for creating a single record, for batch creating see [createManyFrom](#createManyFrom-insertManyFrom).

 `createFrom` is to perform the `INSERT ...
-SELECT ...` SQL statement, it does select and insert in a single query.
+SELECT ...` SQL statement, it does select and insert by performing a single query.

 The first argument is a query for a **single** record, it should have `find`, `take`, or similar.

 The second optional argument is a data which will be merged with columns returned from the select query.

-The data for the second argument is the same as in [create](#create) and [createMany](#createMany).
+The data for the second argument is the same as in [create](#create-insert).

 Columns with runtime defaults (defined with a callback) are supported here.
 The value for such a column will be injected unless selected from a related table or provided in a data object.